Easy No-Bake Pineapple Lush Dessert

 Start by cutting off the pineapple crown and skin.

-Cut the pineapple into small pieces so you have some chunks for the top of the dessert.
+Cut the pineapple into small pieces, so you have some chunks for the top of the dessert.
 Next, crush some pineapple to add to the cream cheese mixture and set aside.

 Crush the graham crackers and place them into an 8″ x 8″ casserole dish.

-In a large mixing bowl, add the softened cream cheese and powdered sugar and mix together until creamy with an electric mixer or in a stand mixer.
+In a large mixing bowl, add the softened cream cheese and powdered sugar and mix until creamy with an electric mixer or in a stand mixer.

 Add half of the whipped cream, crushed pineapple, and the shredded coconut and mix well.

-Place the pineapple chunks on top.
+Place the pineapple chunks on top for the top pineapple layer.

 Optional Ingredients